 Choosing what to wear skiing and snowboarding might seem like a bit of a puzzle.
 With all the gear and layers to consider, the goal is to hit the slopes fully prepared for whatever the weather throws at you.
 Luckily, today’s ski and snowboard apparel is tough enough to keep you warm and shielded while you carve down Vail Mountain — yet stylish enough to not feel like a total geek during après-ski activities.
 Check out our top tips below to make sure you’re rocking your skiwear game both on and off the slopes.

 What to Wear Skiing & Snowboarding in Colorado

 Ever see people sweating profusely or shivering uncontrollably when they’re out in the cold weather?
 Chances are they made the mistake of not dressing in layers.
-Layering is the number one rule for cozy and comfy skiing and snowboarding, and you have three different layers to consider.
+Layering is the number one rule for comfortable skiing and snowboarding, and you have three different layers to consider:

 - Base layers: Layer closest to your skin

 - Outer layers: Layer closest to the outer world

 - Insulating layers: Layers in the middle of the base and outer layers

 - Accessories: Additional items that keep you cozy